Interest subsidy for public sector employees

 Amount of interest subsidy

-To calculate the subsidy, the family status and balance of the home loan(s) on 1 January of the year for which the subsidy is requested are considered.
+• the outstanding balance of the housing loan(s) as at 1 January of the year for which the subsidy is being claimed.

-For beneficiaries of an effective interest rate below the 2 % reference rate, the calculated subsidy is decreased by the difference between this reference rate and the effective rate of the loan(s) taken out.
+For beneficiaries of an effective interest rate below the 2% reference rate, the calculated subsidy rate is decreased by the difference between this reference rate and the effective rate of the loan(s) taken out.

 No subsidy is allocated if the total amount calculated is less than EUR 25.